-Also remember, you’ve studied for this.
+Also remember that you’ve studied for this.
 You’ve gone through Surgent’s adaptive learning technology, learned both exam content and study tips from the best instructors in the industry, practiced hundreds of simulations, and taken several of our unlimited practice exams.
 When you get to the sim portion of your exam, take a deep breath and remember these strategies.
 You know what to expect and you’re prepared to pass.

 Liz Kolar, CPA, CGMA, has been teaching CPA Review for more than 25 years in the United States, has personally taught more than 2,500 live sessions, and has helped thousands of candidates pass the CPA Exam.
 She founded Pinnacle CPA Review and co-founded Surgent Kolar CPA Review.